Best Presidents Day Fitness Sales

 How thick should gym flooring be for deadlifts?

-For most lifters, deadlifts will be your strongest exercise, and the exercise involves regularly slamming a heavy barbell on the ground.
+For most lifters, deadlifts will be your strongest exercise, and the movement involves regularly slamming a heavy barbell on the ground.
 With that in mind, we recommend choosing the thickest flooring you can afford, aiming for a least 0.75 inches in thickness.
 If you’re particularly strong, you may want to consider a dedicated deadlift platform, which can offer even more protection underfoot.

 How thick is standard gym flooring?